yipengsun/umd_phd_thesis/slides.md

 :::
 ::: {.column width=50%}

-- The upgrade of the LHCb detector
+- Upgrade of the LHCb detector
     - Overview of the LHCb upgrade
     - **The Upstream Tracker**